A Guide to Cannabis Standardization

 But, as Burton explains, there are several reasons why cannabis standardization is very difficult for THC in edible products.
 One approach to this problem is to apply a similar solution from the food and beverage industry that has dealt with many of the same problems over the years.

 Many people don’t know that unlike homemade special brownies, commercial cannabis edibles are not made using the cannabis bud directly.
 Instead, manufacturers use cannabis extracts and oils that were produced in an earlier process step.
 This should make it easy for cannabis manufacturers to do the same thing that the food industry does: dilute or blend the product to achieve the desired concentration.

 “The cannabis edibles industry is still immature and it will take time to bring all the necessary risk mitigation processes into place but one excellent place to start is to seriously consider standardizing concentrates to a THC marker.
 This strategy is cheap, easy and you’ll never be sorry.”Steven Burton, CEO and President of Icicle Technologies Inc.

 Why hasn’t this approach been implemented industry-wide?
 Burton wonders in the article.
 The current industry practice of tracking the strength of each batch of concentrate is prone to human error and would not be suitable for the food safety programs like HACCP that are the gold standard in the food industry and quickly becoming mandatory for the cannabis industry as well.
-It seems that the solution to standardizing cannabis strength is right there in the pudding.
+It seems that the solution to cannabis standardization strength is right there in the pudding.